Updated April 5, 2023

 o Digital Signal Processor

-Now, if you are looking for a job which is related to microprocessor then you need to prepare for the 2019 Microprocessor Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Microprocessor Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to the microprocessor, you need to prepare for the 2022 Microprocessor Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important Microprocessor Interview Questions and Answers, which will help you succeed in your interview.

 Part 1 –Microprocessor Interview Questions (Basic)

-This is the common Microprocessor Interview Questions asked in an interview.
-In 8086 carry flag, parity flag, auxiliary carry flag, zero flags, an overflow flag, trace flag, interrupt flag, direction flag, and sign flag are present.
+Answer: These are the common Microprocessor Interview Questions asked in an interview.
+In 8086, carry flag, parity flag, auxiliary carry flag, zero flags, an overflow flag, trace flag, interrupt flag, direction flag, and sign flag are present.

-The main reason to use crystal is high stability, large O and accurate frequency which remains constant all the time.
+Answer: The main reason to use crystal is high stability, large O, and accurate frequency, which remains constant all the time.

-Program counter holds a location in memory of the next step to be performed or the location of the next step in a set of steps in case of multistep instruction.
+Answer: Program counter holds a location in memory of the next step to be performed or the ‘s locationnext step’s location in a set of steps in case of multistep instruction.
 In all cases, the counter is increased by one as steps are progressed.
 Also, the program register keeps the address of the next instruction.

-The processor made of PMOS / NMOS/ HMOS/ HCMOS technology is called 1st, 2nd, 3rd, 4th generation processor and it contains 4/8/16/32 bits.
+Answer: The processor made of PMOS / NMOS/ HMOS/ HCMOS technology is called 1st, 2nd, 3rd, 4th generation processor, and it contains 4/8/16/32 bits.

-Tri-state logic is the three logic levels used, they are High, Low, High impedance state.
-High impedance is electrical open circuit conditions which high and low are normal logic levels.
+Answer: Tri-state logic is the three logic levels used; they are High, Low, High impedance state.
+High impedance is electrical open circuit conditions in which high and low are normal logic levels.

 Part 2 – Microprocessor Interview Questions (Advanced)

-On the basis of levels, there are two types of signals
+Answer: Based on levels, there are two types of signals.

 - Single level interrupts